Shoes01/gameattempt2/README.md

 # TODO
 Use new phases.
+  * Rebuild how the keys are handled (to limit code duplication, have "generic" key handlers?)
 Allow player to change their momentum delta during the pre-movement phase
   * This means the "speed" of movement and a tick is determined before the player starts to move
   * This affects the "+1" in the mech_momentum code